hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * w file

 	to save the contents of the current spreadsheet into specified file.
-	Do note that it will overwrite the file, if it already exists.
+	If the file already exists, it asks the user whether to overwrite or not.

 * l file